Skip to main content

 • your visa or immigration application is granted

-You should bring your Biometric Residence Permit with you when you access healthcare in the UK.
+You should bring your Biometric Residence Permit with you or prove your status online using a share code, when you access healthcare in the UK.

 Who must pay?